Urban Density and Equity of Access to Social Services in Australian Urban Areas: Methods

 Health providers data was obtained from the National Health Services Directory, maintained by Health Direct Australia\footnote{https://www.healthdirect.gov.au/}, and includes providers, service types (i.e. pharmacy, family practice, mental health, etc.), opening hours, billing practices, service address, and latitude/longitude.
 Childcare facility data was obtained from the Australian Children's Education \& Care Quality Authority (ACECQA) National Register\footnote{https://www.acecqa.gov.au/resources/national-registers} and includes providers, provider street address, number of places, hours of operation, and service quality ratings.
 Data clean up for both involved geolocating missing latitude/longitude locations from street addresses.
 The number of public transport services (bus, train, and tram) per week at each latitude/longitude transport stop were calculated using General Transit Feed Specification (GTFS)\footnote{https://developers.google.com/transit/gtfs/reference} files for all Australian public transport providers \citep{mobilitydata_io_mobility_2024}.
 GTFS files are generated by public transport agencies to provide timetables and geographic locations of routes and stops.

-Using the Australian Statistical Geography Standard (ASGS) digital boundaries, \citep{abs_digital_2021}, distances to the three types of services were calculated for each SA1 (statistical areas designed to include a population of 200-800 persons).
-The number of services for each of the three categories was calculated within a flat earth distance of 800m (a distance approximating a 15 to 20-minute walk on the street network) from the centroid of each SA1.
+The number of services in the primary health and childcare categories and public transport access (frequency and proximity of services) within a flat earth distance of 800m (a distance approximating a 15 to 20-minute walk on the street network) was calculated from 100m grids of points across each of the urban areas.
+Census and SEIFA data was attached to each point from the Australian Statistical Geography Standard (ASGS)\citep{abs_digital_2021} SA1 (statistical areas designed to include a population of 200-800 persons) in which the point was located.

-To generate the SSI, counts of access to public transport, general practitioners and pharmacies and early childhood education and care within 800 metres were normalised and scaled 0 to 1 and all indicators were summed across each SA1.
-The resulting SSI could range from 0 (no access to any social services) to 3 (very high accessibility).
-Next, we aggregate the SSI results along with demographic characteristics to both SA2 (populations between 3,000 and 25,000) and SA4 levels to show the broader trends across the capital cities.
+Two indexes were created, SSPT and SSI.
+To generate the SSPT index, counts of access to public transport (proximity and frequency), general practitioners and pharmacies and early childhood education and care within 800 metres were normalised and scaled 0 to 1 and all indicators were summed across each SA1.
+The SSI index only included the primary health and childcare services.

+The resulting indexes could range from 0 (no access to services) to very high accessibility, 3 or 2 for SSPT and SSI respectively.
+Finally, we aggregate the index results along with demographic characteristics to SA4 levels to show broader trends across the capital cities.
 SA4s are the largest sub-State statistical regions and are designed to contain at least 100,000 persons and best represent the boundaries of regions that contain both where residents reside and work \citep{abs_digital_2021}.